chriskrycho/v5.chriskrycho.com/site/journal/2020/Making Illegal States Unrepresentable in TS.md

 [wlaschin-background]: https://fsharpforfunandprofit.com/posts/designing-with-types-single-case-dus/

 Wlaschin’s example goes one step further with `EmailContactInfo` and makes it so that you can’t actually create an invalid email—to handle things like `hello@potato`, which is not a valid email address.
-We can do that in TypeScript with a *private constructor* and a *static helper method*:
+We can do that in TypeScript with a *private constructor* and some *static helper methods*:

 ```ts
 class EmailContactInfo {